 You cannot visit a Swiss hospital unless in an emergency or with a referral.
 Read about hospitals in Switzerland to find out what is required to visit a Swiss hospital, plus a list of the major hospitals in Switzerland.

-If you need to access Swiss healthcare or seeking emergency or medical healthcare services, you will be assured to know that the hospitals in Switzerland and medical facilities are among the best equipped in the world – combined with little or no waiting lists.
+If you need to access Swiss healthcare or seeking emergency or medical healthcare services, you will be assured to know that the hospitals in Switzerland and medical facilities are, in fact, among the best equipped in the world – combined with little or no waiting lists.

-Switzerland does not have free Swiss healthcare and instead residents in Switzerland must pay contributions into Swiss health insurance schemes in order to access Swiss healthcare facilities, such as hospitals in Switzerland.
-Typically you can visit a Swiss hospital in any canton, however, your Swiss health insurance will only cover up to the cost of what the treatment would have cost in the canton you live, except in cases where the medical treatment is not offered in your canton (then the full amount would be covered).
+Switzerland does not have free healthcare.
+Instead, residents in Switzerland must contribute to Swiss health insurance schemes in order to access healthcare facilities.
+In general, you can visit a Swiss hospital in any canton.
+However, Swiss health insurance only covers up to the cost of what the treatment would have cost in the canton you live.
+This doesn’t apply if the medical treatment is not available in your canton, however; in that case, insurance covers all costs.

 This guide explains what you need to know before going to the hospital in Switzerland, as well as provides a list of the major hospitals in Switzerland by region.

 COVID-19 in Switzerland